Last updated on January 23rd, 2023

 - Adjust the seat if necessary.

 Also, these bikes are much, much heavier than any bicycle I have previously owned.
-This is great for riding smoothly, but can be an unexpected challenge on hills or if your parking efforts.
+This is great for riding smoothly, but can be an unexpected challenge on hills even with e-assist or if your parking efforts.

 A few other observations